 If you are currently experiencing a crisis in your local education sector, it is not the end of the world for your school.
 The problems are real but there are concrete solutions too.

 As an education provider, you need to be able to roll with the punches.
 There are certain factors you can’t change, but you can always adapt.
 Every challenge provides the opportunity to improve.

 In this article, we’ll take a closer look at the education crisis in Arizona and highlight the strategies and models schools have used to overcome obstacles.

-Important Lessons: Charter Schools in Arizona
+Important Lessons: Learn from Charter Schools in Arizona

-“The culture of Arizona is to innovate, create something new,” said Arizona lawmaker Lisa Graham Keegan who sponsored the original charter school bill in the early nineties.
+“The culture of Arizona is to innovate, to create something new,” said Arizona lawmaker Lisa Graham Keegan who sponsored the original charter school bill in the early nineties.

 Arizona pioneered open enrollment, which allows parents to choose a school for their children regardless of location.
-It helped pave the way for the creation of tuition-free charter schools, which are independently run schools that operate outside of the traditional public school system.
+This helped pave the way for the creation of tuition-free charter schools, which are independently run schools that operate outside of the traditional public school system.

 The popularity of charter schools helped shape the education climate in Arizona.

 Now, before you weigh in on the charter school debate, please read on.